Gravitational waves from the sound shell model: direct and inverse phase transitions in the early Universe: Conclusions and outlook

 It is a pleasure to thank Mark Hindmarsh, Simona Procacci and Alberto Roper Pol for helpful discussions, as well as Wenyuan Ai and Benoit Laurent for fruitful comments on the manuscript.
 EM and GB acknowledge support from the Spanish Research Agency (Agencia Estatal de Investigación, MCIN/AEI/10.13039/501100011033) via the IFT Severo Ochoa Center of Excellence grant CEX2020-001007-S. In addition, EM is supported through the grants CNS2023-14453 and PID2022-137127NB-I00 funded by MCIN/AEI/10.13039/501100011033, the European Union NextGenerationEU/PRTR and ESF+, and GB is supported by the grant CNS2023-145069 funded by MICIU/AEI/10.13039/501100011033 and by the European Union NextGenerationEU/PRTR.
-MV is supported by the ``Excellence of Science - EOS'' - be.h project n.30820817, and by the Strategic Research Program High-Energy Physics of the Vrije Universiteit Brussel.
+M.V. is funded by the European Union (ERC, HoloGW, Grant Agreement No. 101141909).
+Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
+M.V. also acknowledges financial support from Grant CEX2024-001451-M funded by MICIU/AEI/10.13039/501100011033, from Grant No. PID2022-136224NB-C22 from the Spanish Ministry of Science, Innovation and Universities, and from Grant No. 2021-SGR-872 funded by the Catalan Government and by the ``Excellence of Science - EOS'' - be.h project n.30820817, and by the Strategic Research Program High-Energy Physics of the Vrije Universiteit Brussel.
 SB is supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy - EXC 2121 Quantum universe - 390833306.